eikek/docspell/website/site/content/docs/feed/_index.md

 watch directories recursively and can skip files already uploaded, so you can organize the files as you want in there (rename, move etc).

+This can be used multiple times on different machines, if desired.

 The scanner should support 300dpi for better results.
 Docspell converts the files into PDF adding a text layer of image-only files.